Q & A

 - The late fee is $10.00 or 5% of the overdue payment, whichever is less.

-- While Pawn 1st retains the right under Arizona State Law to foreclose upon its lien and liquidate any Collateral securing the loan according to law, our goal is to work with you so that you will be able to repay the loan without having to foreclose.
+- While we retain the right under Arizona State Law to foreclose upon its lien and liquidate any Collateral securing the loan according to law, our goal is to work with you so that you will be able to repay the loan without having to foreclose.
+To work with you is our main priority, repo is a last resort!

-- As noted above Pawn 1st retains the right under Arizona State Law to foreclose upon its lien and liquidate any Collateral securing the loan according to law.
-Pawn 1st may also initiate legal actions through an appropriate court to recover funds owed, including any expenses incurred while attempting to collect the debt.
+- As noted above we retain the right under Arizona State Law to foreclose upon its lien and liquidate any Collateral securing the loan according to law.
+We may also initiate legal actions through an appropriate court to recover funds owed, including any expenses incurred while attempting to collect the debt.